Join The Choir

 Circa 1987.

 It was also during that time period that lead shot for waterfowl began to be phased out.
 Lead shot was to be banned nationally and steel shot made mandatory by 1991.
 So, as conscientious hunters, we adjusted accordingly.
 The first steel shot shells that came out were not of high quality.
 They simply lacked the range and penetrating power of lead, especially for late season full plumage birds.
-We tried everything, BB’s, T-shot, F-shot.
+We tried everything; 2’s, 1’s, BB’s, “triple B’s”, we even experimented with T-shot and F-shot.
 Nothing worked.
 So, in 1989, Chuck and I went back to Mike’s gun shop and bought a pair of Remington Sp-10 3 shot auto loading 10-gauge shotguns.
 We even somehow managed to get consecutive serial numbers.
 Mine is LE89-0996.

 For the next twenty years or so, that SP-10 was my primary waterfowl/turkey field gun.
 I still used the 870 mag occasionally, but for the most part it became my back-up gun.